Tummy Tuck in Washington, DC

 - We deliver care and service above and beyond what patients expect from a high-end plastic surgery provider.

 The elasticity of the skin determines how well it will contract in response to removal of fat underneath.
-A patient with good skin tone may not require a tummy tuck and may be a better candidate for liposuction or VASER ultrasonic liposuction.
-In contrast, a patient with significant stretch marks and loose or hanging skin will have poor skin retraction after removal of fat and will require excision of the excess skin.
+A patient with good skin tone may not require a tummy tuck and may be a better candidate for conventional liposuction or if there is a little skin laxity, VASER ultrasonic liposuction.
+In contrast, a patient with significant stretch marks and loose or hanging skin will have poor skin retraction after removal of fat alone and will get a significantly better result with the excision of the excess skin.